Your Guide to Obstructing a Peace Officer Charges by Criminal Lawyers in Victoria

 In R v Prince, (1981) 61 C.C.C.
 (2d) 73 (MNPC), the accused was arrested and charged with obstruction after interfering in the arrest of his brother.
 The court acquitted, stating that because the brother’s arrest was warrantless and unjustified, there was no underlying lawful duty being obstructed.

 Most of the information above relates to simple obstructing a peace officer cases, which can still be complex and fact-specific.
 Charges that involve a unique type of officer, an omission to act under section 129(b), or obstructing a land or goods seizure under section 129(c) can involve further complexities.

-To learn more about how we can help, please contact our team of Obstructing a Peace Officer Lawyers to conduct a thorough review of your situation so that we can tailor a precise strategy that targets your successful defence.
+To learn more about how we can help, please contact our team of Obstructing a Peace Officer Lawyers.
+We will conduct a thorough review of your situation and tailor a precise strategy that targets your successful defence.